jonasprokop/ML-FaceDetect/README.md

 # MLFaceDetection

-The work was done in team of 5 people (Karel Douda, Petr Zeman, Dominika Ludvíková, Martin Vyvadil and me) as a half year project for "Agile project of Machine learning applications" on VŠE.
-Final version is in sprint 7.
+The work was done in a team of 5 people (Karel Douda, Petr Zeman, Dominika Ludvíková, Martin Vyvadil, and me) as a half-year project for "Agile project of Machine learning applications" on VŠE.
+Folder contains few sprints to show the ongoing development a done solution